mrJakez/kohana-ormt/README.md

   ?>
 ```

-The ORM module is requried for the Multilanguage module to work.
-Because of the Cascading Filesystem the Multilanguage module must be loaded before the ORM module
+The ORM module is required for the Multilanguage module to work.
+Based on the cascading filesystem the Multilanguage module must be loaded before the ORM module.
 ### create translation table
 ```sql
 	CREATE TABLE `translations` (